zachpinto/VennDiagramGPT/README.md

 # VennDiagramGPT

 ## Description
 VennDiagramGPT is a web-based application that leverages OpenAI's GPT-4 to generate creative and insightful relationships between different sets in a Venn diagram.
-This project combines Flask for backend operations with advanced JavaScript and SVG manipulation for frontend interactivity, offering users a unique tool to explore and visualize complex data relationships.
+This project combines Flask for backend operations with advanced JavaScript and SVG manipulation for frontend interactivity, offering users a unique and fun tool to create comparisons between different topics!

 ## Features
 - **Interactive Venn Diagram**: Users can choose between a 2-set or 3-set Venn diagram.